ericcapiz/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+-Both iterates through an array. map creates a new array with the results of any given function. forEach applys any given function to each element in an array.
+Does not create a new array and would need a return statement or console.log or something else added to show the results.

 2. Explain the difference between a callback and a higher order function.

+-Higher order function is a function that takes another function as an argument or returns it as output.
+Callback is the function thats passed as the argument of another function.

 3. What is closure?

+-Closure is where the inner function has access to the outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+ 1. Window/Global Object Binding - using this outside of any object
+  2. Implicit Binding - method is apart of parent object
+  3. New Binding - using constructors to create new object
+  4. Explicit Binding - copying objects method on another objects property

 5. Why do we need super() in an extended class?

+-Super is used to call the parents class and extend their properties/methods to the child.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.